 Our executive officers are appointed by, and serve at the discretion of, our Board of Directors.
 Robert W.B.
 Kits van Heyningen is the brother of Martin A. Kits van Heyningen.
-Arent H. Kits van Heyningen, our chief scientist, is the father of Martin A. Kits van Heyningen and Robert W.B.
-Kits van Heyningen.
-Kathleen Kits van Heyningen, our creative director, is the wife of Martin A. Kits van Heyningen.
+Kathleen Keating, our senior director of creative and customer experience, is the wife of Martin A. Kits van Heyningen.
 Paula Conway, our program manager, is the wife of Daniel R. Conway.

-Director serving a term expiring at the 2010 annual meeting (Class II director):
+Directors serving a term expiring at the 2013 annual meeting (Class II directors):